 - Dark Pacts: Your investigator can make deals with the Lurker for power and aid.
 Until the Lurker decides to collect on your debts.

 - Relationships: Investigators now draw cards that give shared background and benefits with another player.

 - New Gates: Gates will have new special abilities to spice things up; from movement to sharing other worlds, to advancing the doom track.

 Miskatonic Horror: Large expansion.
 A discovery at Miskatonic University has created new mysteries concerning Arkham's dark days.
 Unlike other large expansions it doesn't add a new board, new rules, and new features to the game, rather it builds on the additions from other expansions by adding more cards to the pools (such as new exhibits and cult encounters).

-Institutions: One confirmed new feature is gaining the help of "friendly" (at least non-Mythos) organizations.
+- Institutions: One new feature is gaining the help of "friendly" (at least non-Mythos) organizations.

-Fantasy Flight has also started publishing tie-in novels, with two trilogies in the works.
-They are:The Dark Waters Trilogy
+Fantasy Flight has also started publishing tie-in novels, including two trilogies:

 Arkham Horror can be found here.
 Fantasy Flight gives outstanding support to the game, including .pdf files of all rulebooks, new Heralds and investigators, and rules for tournament/league play.